CLCStriders/striders/_posts/2018-10-01-winter-training-routes-starting-1-october-2018.md

 categories:
   - News
 ---
-Our Monday night training runs will change to the winter&nbsp;routes from Monday 1st October.&nbsp;Please take the time to have a look at the new routes as they are different to any we&#8217;ve run before
+Our Monday night training runs will change to the winter&nbsp;routes from Monday 1st October.&nbsp;Please take the time to have a look at the new routes as they are different to any we've run before

 **4-mile Route**
 <a href="https://www.gmap-pedometer.com/?r=7304693" target="_blank" rel="noopener noreferrer">Running Route Map Link</a>